How to Save Money Making a Book Character Costume

 - Have a look at costumes you already have at home.
 Can you adapt them?

 So to help you out when the time comes for you to create a child or adult costume I have collected some great ideas!
-I have also added teaching resources for World Book Day.
+You will find them after the teaching resources for World Book Day.

 World Book Day Books & Resources 2019